-Direct Platform Control is a server management tool that gives you access to a remote server when it is online or offline, when the operating system is hung, or when it's powered off.
+Direct Platform Control (DPC) is a server management tool that gives access to a remote server when it is online or offline, when the operating system is hung, or when it's powered off.
 When you receive notice that a server has malfunctioned (via a page, for example), you can use DPC to investigate the cause of the alert, to initiate corrective action, and to restart the server into normal operation.

-DPC communicates with the Emergency Management Port (EMP) on the server.
-The access path is via modem or via direct serial connection.
-DPC also works via a redirected text-based console.
-Since DPC does not communicate with the server-resident operating system, it can be used to manage the server even if the server's operating system and primary processors are not working.
-Because the server's emergency management hardware works on 5V standby power, DPC can be used to communicate with and control a powered down server.
+DPC communicates either with the Emergency Management Port (EMP) or the Total Cost of Ownership (TCO) port on the server.
+EMP provides serial communication, via modem or a direct serial connection.
+TCO provides LAN access.

+DPC uses a redirected text-based console.
+Since DPC does not communicate with the server operating system, it can be used to manage the server even if the server's operating system and primary processors are not working.
+Because the server's emergency management hardware works on 5V standby power, DPC can be used to communicate with and control a powered-down server.